sunyong6666/ICreateRobot-ICRobot-docs/docs/ICRobot/08TroubleshootingandSafetyNotes/01TroubleshootingDiagnostics/02SoftwareRelatedIssues.md

 ## Software-Related Issues

-## Robot issues persist after firmware upgrade via “ICreateCode.exe”
+## Robot issues persist after firmware upgrade via “ICreateCode”

-* It may be that the in-app firmware has not been updated, please try to update the software application, refer to Software Installation.
+* It may be that the in-app firmware has not been updated, please try to update the software application, refer to [Software Installation](https://icreaterobot-icrobot-docs.readthedocs.io/en/latest/docs/ICRobot/05ICreateCodeSoftware/01SoftwareInstallationICreateCode.html).

 ## After the computer goes black screen and restarts, the communication between the robot and the computer fails, such as: the program cannot control the robot, the computer cannot obtain the return data, etc.